typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 In a nested relation, we want a relation to play a role in another relation.
 For example, we may have modelled a marriage as a relation, and we want to localise this event in London through a `located-in` relation.
 To do so would require us to connect the `marriage` relation through a relation of type `located` to the entity `London`.

-In a graph database, we can't create nested relations.
+In a graph database, we cannot create nested relations.
 Instead, we can model a marriage between two persons with a `MARRIED_TO` relation.
 However, connecting that edge to a `city` node becomes impossible, as we cannot have a relation connect to another relation.
 Instead, we end up reifying the model and turning the `MARRIED_TO` edge into a node `marriage`, so we can connect that node to the `city` node through the `LOCATED_IN` edge.

 ![Graph nested relation reified](../images/comparisons/graph-nested-relation-reified.png)